CurveDocs/curve-docs/docs/factory/pool_factory/deployer_api.md

 !!! note
-    After deploying a pool, you must also add initial liquidity before the pool can be used.
+    After deploying a pool, one must also add initial liquidity before the pool can be used.

 # Deploy Pools